afolivieri/telegram_overseer/README.md

 After setting up and activating the virtual environment, you need to install the project dependencies.

 1. Ensure you are in the project directory where the `requirements.txt` file is located.
-2. Depending on your operating system, run one of the following commands:
-   - On Windows: `pip install -r requirements_windows.txt`
-   - On Linux: `pip install -r requirements.txt`
+2. Run the following command: `pip install -r requirements.txt`

 This will install all the necessary libraries and packages needed to run Telegram Overseer.